Rabahjamal/tribute-page/README.md

 # tribute-page
-tribute page about Nelson Mandela
+A web page talking about Nelson Mandela.
+You can check it using this URL: https://rabahjamal.github.io/tribute-page/.